raspberrypilearning/relax-stretch/en/step_4.md

 --- /task ---

 That's the first exercise done.

-Try clicking the green flag and check that everything works as you expected it to.
+Test your script so far by clicking the green flag.
++ Did the costume change to look like breathing?
++ Did it repeat the routine twice?